Award Negotiation and Setup

 Access to Funds

-After an award has been received, negotiated (if necessary), and executed by SPA, and SPA’s verification that no regulatory approvals are outstanding, SPA will generate a Campus Award Notice (CAN) through its internal Award Data Entry system.
-Upon SPA’s entry and validation of the CAN, an automated Award Activated email is sent to Extramural Funds (EMF) Accounting and to the PI (and the PI’s Department).
+After an award has been received, negotiated (if necessary), and executed by SPA, and SPA’s verification that no regulatory approvals are outstanding, SPA will generate a Campus Award Notice (CAN) through Kuali Award, and will issue an Award notification email to Extramural Funds (EMF) Accounting, the PI, and the Department Administrator containing a link to the CAN and the Award.
 SPA has no further action in the Access to Funds process.

 Who to Contact for Information: